 After taking an x-ray, we will then make an impression of the remaining tooth structure so the lab can create a custom-made crown.
 Creating a new crown typically takes a few weeks.
 When your crown is back from the lab, it will be cemented permanently in place.
 We’ll make any needed adjustments beforehand to ensure it is comfortable for chewing.

-At Urgent Dental Care of New Hampshire, patient comfort is our top priority.
-Our Manchester and Somersworth dentists are skilled and experienced when it comes to working with crowns and bridges.
+At Amoskeag Urgent Dental Care of New Hampshire, patient comfort is our top priority.
+Our Amoskeag dentists are skilled and experienced when it comes to working with crowns and bridges.
 Our team believes in working quickly and efficiently without compromising patient comfort and quality care.
 Throughout the whole process of receiving your dental crown, we want you to feel safe and relaxed.
 If there is anything we can ever do to help you feel more at-ease while you are visiting our office, do not hesitate to ask.